AdobeDocs/cc-everywhere/src/pages/guides/tutorials/full-editor.md

 The [sample](#) is a simple web application built with [Vite](https://vitejs.dev/), which takes care of the entire HTTPS setup and hot reloading.[^1] As customary, we'll work in the `src` folder with the simplest setup possible: HTML, JS, and CSS, one file each.

-[^1]: A Webpack setup is entirely possible, but it requires manual steps to integrate the `mkcert` CLI and ensure proper HTTPS handling.
-We've chosen Vite to keep that out of the way and focus on the actual integration code
+[^1]: A Webpack setup is entirely possible, but it requires manual (or semi-automated) steps to integrate the `mkcert` CLI and ensure proper HTTPS handling.
+We've chosen Vite to keep that out of the way and focus on the actual integration code.

 ### Importing and Initializing